Project46: History

 Project46 started as a Slipknot tribute band named Kroach, but evolved into writing original music and taking on the moniker "Project46" to pay homage to Slipknot members #4 and #6.
 The band initially experimented with lyrics in English on their first release, 2009's E.P., If You Want Your Survival Sign Wake up Tomorrow, which included four tracks and was released independently.

 Their first full-length album, Doa a Quem Doer, was produced by notable Brazilian metal producer, Adair Daufembach, and released independently in 2011.
 Shortly after its release, the band announced that Henrique Pucci would replace Gui Figueiredo as drummer.

 In November 2012, Project46 played their first shows outside of Brazil.
 Invited to play the 2012 Maquinaria Festival in Chile, they shared the stage with such acts as Cavalera Conspiracy, Stone Sour and Slayer.
 Footage from this performance was used in the video for "Acorda Pra Vida".

 They opened São Paulo's Monsters of Rock Festival in 2013, when fans voted them in as the local act to open the two-day festival.
 They warmed up the crowd for Gojira, Korn and Slipknot on day one.

-Project46’s rendition of Slipknot's "Heretic Anthem" was chosen as the "Best Slipknot Cover 2013" by the Fans of Slipknot Facebook page, which helped introduce the band to an international audience.
+Project46's rendition of Slipknot's "Heretic Anthem" was chosen as the "Best Slipknot Cover 2013" by the Fans of Slipknot Facebook page, which helped introduce the band to an international audience.

 Towards the end of 2013, they began recording their next full-length album, again pairing up with producer Adair Daufembach.
 Their sophomore effort, "Que Seja Feita a Nossa Vontade", was released by the Wikimetal Music label in April 2014, with an album release party dubbed "46Fest", held at the Carioca Club in São Paulo.

 Their third studio album, Tr3s, was released in 2017.
 The album has won "Best National Album" in Brazil, as voted by readers of Roadie Magazine.
-The album was produced by Adair Daufembach and recorded at his Los Angeles based studio.
+The album was produced by Adair Daufembach and recorded at his Los Angeles-based studio.

+In 22 August 2023, Jean Patton announced he was leaving the band.
+The band announced a last tour with Jean Patton, Terra de Ninguém Tour, between September and November 2023, will be a farewell tour regarding the guitarist.